recluse-xpf/learngit/readme.txt

-Git is a verssion control system.
+Git is a distributed verssion control system.
 Git is free software.